magickw/ReadmeGenerator/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Questions
-For any question, please contact me on GitHub: [magickw](https://github.com/magickw).
+For any question, please contact me on GitHub: [magickw](https://github.com/magickw) or email me at peterguo1983@gmail.com.

 **[⬆ back to top](#table-of-contents)**